 - Reducing the selectivity of grazing and relieving pressure on waterways.
 These activities will allow perennial grasses, native species, and riparian zones to regenerate.

 - Adding compost, soil microbes, and other symbiotic soil species to the soil to increase the decomposition of organic matter and the subsequent availability of nutrients for the grasses.

-Vermont-based NativeEnergy, a Public Benefit Corporation, is a leading expert and provider of innovative programs that eliminate ecological impacts and contribute to the common good.
+Vermont-based Native, a Public Benefit Corporation, is a leading expert and provider of innovative programs that eliminate ecological impacts and contribute to the common good.
 Developed in conjunction with its corporate partners, the company’s Help Build™ projects create uniquely brand-relevant national and international wind, water, biogas, solar, and other renewable energy and clean water initiatives that help those partners reduce carbon footprints, build supplier resilience, bring substantial social and environmental benefits to needful communities, and build a future that benefits all.
-Learn more at www.nativeenergy.com.

 About Western Sustainability Exchange